 The compensation of our executive officers is based primarily on the judgment of our CEO and the Compensation Committee of our Board of Directors.
 For all executive officers except the CEO, the Compensation Committee determines the compensation of our executive officers based on recommendations from the CEO based, in part, on the individual executive officer's prior year performance with respect to several performance factors, as discussed below.
-The CEO's compensation is determined solely by the independent members of the Compensation Committee, and the CEO recuses himself during voting or deliberations related to his own compensation.
+Until February 2, 2022, the CEO's compensation was determined solely by the independent members of the Compensation Committee, and the CEO recused himself during voting or deliberations related to his own compensation.
+The Compensation Committee is now comprised only of independent directors.